aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 }
 ```

-While we know what the error is (we just injected it), looking at the printed information makes it not particular
-obvious.
-This is because we don't directly see on which values the `ensures` condition was actually evaluated.
+While we know what the error is (as we just injected it), this is not particularly obvious in the output This is because we don't directly see on which values the `ensures` condition was actually evaluated.
 To see
-this, use the `-t` (`--trace`) option; this is not enabled by default because it makes the verification problem slightly
-harder for the solver.
+this, use the `-t` (`--trace`) option; this is not enabled by default because it makes the verification problem slightly harder for the solver.

-Instead or in addition to the `--trace` option, one can also use the builtin function `TRACE(exp)` in conditions to
-explicitly mark expressions whose value should be printed on verification failures.
+Instead or in addition to the `--trace` option, you can use the built-in function `TRACE(exp)` in conditions to explicitly mark expressions whose values should be printed on verification failures.

-> NOTE: expressions which depend on quantified symbols cannot be traced.
+> NOTE: Expressions that depend on quantified symbols cannot be traced.
 Also, expressions appearing in
-> specification functions can currently not be traced.
+> specification functions can not currently be traced.

-## Debugging the Prover
+## Debugging the Move Prover

-The Move prover is an evolving tool with bugs and deficiencies.
-Sometimes it might be necessary to debug a problem based
-on the output it passes to the underlying backends.
-There are the following options to this end:

-- If you prove the option `--dump`, the prover will dump the original Move bytecode as well as the Prover
-  bytecode as it is transformed during compilation.
+The Move Prover is an evolving tool with bugs and deficiencies.
+Sometimes it might be necessary to debug a problem based on the output the Move Prover passes to the underlying backends.
+If you pass the option `--dump`, the Move Prover will output the original Move bytecode, as well as the Move Prover bytecode, as the former is transformed during compilation.